Project Everyday Jeep: My 2001 TJ Build Thread

 At Superlift ORV in Hot Springs, AR

 The 2000 Cherokee Sport was a nice change of pace.
 It had air-conditioning (and heat), and I quickly installed an OME 2 inch lift and 30x9.5 MT/Rs, and I was done.
 The Cherokee wheeled pretty good, and it was nice to get back to a more basic and highway friendly Jeep.
 It served me very well on Northwest Arkansas back roads and during the occasional ice or snow storm.
 As with the CJ, it carried me to and from work every day.
-By the time our third child was born in 2010, the Cherokee had moved to smaller, cheaper, all-terrains, and TJs started catching my eyes again.
-For two years, I looked and watched, all the while, telling myself, “The Cherokee is more family friendly.”
+By the time our third child was born in 2009, the Cherokee had moved to smaller, cheaper, all-terrains, and TJs started catching my eyes again.
+For more than two years, I looked and watched, all the while, telling myself, “The Cherokee is more family friendly.”
 By late summer 2012, I realized I could count on one hand the times my family of 5 had been in the Cherokee.
 It was time for a change…

 After my dad passed away in October 2012, I realized I could engage my family and especially, my two young sons by getting out more, exploring, and building.
 I began seriously looking for my next project.
 I knew what I needed.
 I knew what I wanted.
 I looked at the local lots and scoured Craigslist and eBay.
 In January 2013, I finally found a 2001 Wrangler Sahara with a rear D44 with no reserve.
 After a Carfax check, I started bidding.
 I bid low, and who cares if it’s 1,400 miles away in New Haven, CT!
 The Jeep had low miles, it was clean, and it wasn’t like I would win the auction… Until I did.
 So I flew to New Haven, bought a Jeep sight unseen, and drove home to Arkansas.
 I’m still on a budget, but from my previous experience, I know it’s much cheaper to do it right the first time.
 Despite my hasty and not so well thought out purchase, I’m going to have to be patient and deliberate with each step.